JTung1104/fbdatasources/lifx/README.md

 #How to add a LIFX Datasource

-Here we will be showing you how to add a LIFX Bulb datasource to your freeboard.
+Here we will be showing you how to add a LIFX Bulb datasource to your freeboard:

-###An example of what your dashboard might look like:
+###An example of what your finished dashboard might look like:

 ![dashboard](images/dashboard.png)